Kaveri River water dispute: 2016

-On 22 August 2016, Tamil Nadu approached Supreme Court, seeking direction to Karnataka to release 50.052 TMC ft Cauvery water from its reservoirs for its third samba cultivation, as mandated in the final order of the Cauvery Water Disputes Tribunal 2007.
-Karnataka cited distress situation as Karnataka felt there was only enough water for drinking purposes and declined to release water.

-On 2 September 2016, Supreme Court asked Karnataka to consider Tamil Nadu's plea on humanitarian grounds and release water and advised both states to maintain harmony.
-The Court also asked Karnataka to revert by 5 September 2016 as to how much water it can release.
-On 5 September 2016 Karnataka informed the Supreme Court that it can release 10,000 cusecs per day, while Tamil Nadu demanded 20,000 cusecs per day.
-Supreme Court ordered Karnataka to release 15,000 cusecs per day to Tamil Nadu for next 10 days till 16 September 2016.
+Karnataka later proposed a dam project at Mekedaatu, which led to Tamil Nadu raising objections to it.
+In August 2016, Tamil Nadu approached the Supreme Court, seeking direction to Karnataka to release 50.052 tmcft of water, which was pending as per the order of the CWBT.
+Karnataka had declined to release water and cited low reservoir levels.
+On 2 September, the Supreme Court asked Karnataka to consider Tamil Nadu's plea on humanitarian grounds and release water and advised both states to maintain harmony.
+On 5 September, Karnataka informed the Supreme Court that it can release 10,000 cusecs of water per day, while Tamil Nadu demanded 20,000 cusecs per day.
+The Supreme Court ordered Karnataka to release 15,000 cusecs per day to Tamil Nadu for the next ten days.
+However, violence erupted in Karnataka following a bandh called by pro-Kannada organisations, which resulted in wide spread arson, and rioting.
+The violence resulted in two deaths, and curfew was imposed in parts of Bengaluru.

-On 9 September 2016, the state of Karnataka observed a bandh and protested against the release of water to Tamil Nadu.
-Supreme Court was approached by Karnataka citing public unrest, seeking modification of the earlier order.
-On 12 September 2016, Supreme Court slammed Karnataka for citing law and order problem and modified the 5 September order, directing Karnataka to release 12,000 cusecs of water till 20 September 2016.
-This decision by the Supreme Court lead to an unrest among the people of Karnataka as the water release limit was increased by extending the number of days and violence broke out in Bangalore, Mysore, Mandya and other parts of state.
-Two people were killed in the unrest and section 144 was imposed in Bengaluru.
-Curfew was also imposed on few parts of Bengaluru.